waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 # Have $5?
 Let's Self-Host a Next.js app With Prisma

+> **Note:** This post works best as a companion guide to [the YouTube video](YOUR_VIDEO_LINK_HERE) where I walk through the entire process.
+Watch the video to get a feel for the workflow, then use this guide as reference.

 Many developers think they MUST use Vercel or other services to host Next.js applications.

 The good news is that **all Next.js features work when self-hosting with Docker** – Server Actions, middleware (now called proxy in v16), internationalization, API routes – everything.